 Trim the ends off the Brussels sprouts, and remove the outer leaves, especially if they are damaged or dirty.
 Place the sprouts in a bowl of cool water and let them soak for a few minutes.

-Put the Brussels sprouts in a food processor, and process on high speed until finely chopped.
+Put the Brussels sprouts in a food processor, and process using the shredding blade at high speed until finely chopped.

 Remove the chopped sprouts, and place in a large bowl.
 Using the shredding attachment, use the food processor to shred the carrots.
 Place in the large bowl.